dylanrylee/dylanrylee/README.md

 - 🎓 BSc in Computer Science (Co-op Program)
 - 📍 Based in Calgary, Alberta
-- 💼 ML Developer Intern @ AUAV Tech Inc (Partnered via ECSSEN) + Part-Time SWE Intern @ KDIT Solutions Inc
+- 💼 Machine Learning Intern @ AUAV Tech Inc.
 - 🚀 Always building and learning—one project at a time

 ---